Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

 A Holy place

-The Sun Calendar is a first indication the Waterfall area, for most indigenous people, is a Holy Place.
-Like many other natural highlights in the Andean landscape of Imbabura: mountains, lakes, hills, certain animals and trees.
+For most indigenous people the Waterfall & area around is a Holy Place.
+Like many other natural highlights in the Andean landscape of Imbabura: mountains, lakes, hills, certain animals & trees.

-After entering a second entrance gate you enter a forest.
-Here they ask you to register & a voluntary contribution for the maintenance of the grounds (every coin will do).
+After entering a second gate you enter a mysterious forest.
+Here you have to register & they ask you for a voluntary contribution.
+Money which they use to maintain the attraction (every coin will do!).

 From here, an Inca style trail leads you in about 15 minutes to the Waterfall.